Joshua Zirkzee: Manchester United

 On 14 July 2024, Premier League club Manchester United announced the signing of Zirkzee on a five-year contract for a fee of £36.5m.
 He made his debut as a substitute in the season's opening fixture against Fulham on 16 August, where he scored the match's only goal.
 He made his first start for United in a 3–0 defeat to rivals Liverpool at Old Trafford on 1 September.
 On 1 December, he scored a brace to help Manchester United secure a 4–0 victory over Everton.
 On 30 December, he was booed by the Old Trafford crowd as he was substituted off the pitch in the 33rd minute of a 2–0 defeat to Newcastle United.

 On 12 January 2025, Zirkzee scored the winning penalty against Arsenal in the third round of the FA Cup following a 1–1 draw after extra time.
 On 2 March, he missed the deciding penalty against Fulham in the fifth round of the FA Cup as the holders were knocked out after losing the shootout 3–4 following a 1–1 draw after extra time.
 In the following match on 6 March, he scored his first goal in Europe, the opener in the first leg of United's Europa League round of 16 tie away to Real Sociedad, which finished a 1–1 draw.
-On 13 April in a match against Newcastle United, he suffered a hamstring injury, with head coach Ruben Amorim confirming that the injury ruled him out for the rest of the season.
-However, Zirkzee made an unexpected return, as Amorim confirmed he would be included for the Europa League final against Tottenham Hotspur.
+On 13 April, in a match against Newcastle United, he suffered a hamstring injury, with head coach Ruben Amorim confirming that the injury ruled him out for the rest of the season.
+However, Zirkzee made an unexpected return before the end of the season, as Amorim confirmed he would be available for the Europa League final against Tottenham Hotspur.

 International career

-Born in the Netherlands to a Dutch father and a Nigerian mother, Zirkzee was a youth international for the Netherlands.
+Born in the Netherlands to a Dutch father and a Nigerian mother, Zirkzee was eligible to represent the Netherlands or Nigeria at international level.
+He played youth international football for the Netherlands at under-15, under-16, under-17, under-18, under-19 and under-21 levels.

 On 12 June 2024, Zirkzee was added to the Netherlands senior team's squad for the UEFA Euro 2024 tournament in Germany.
 He had not initially been chosen, but was called up by head coach Ronald Koeman following injuries to Dutch midfielders Frenkie de Jong and Teun Koopmeiners.
 On 6 July, he earned his first international cap during a 2–1 victory over Turkey in the quarter-finals, becoming the third player to debut for the Netherlands during a European competition following Martien Vreijsen (Euro 1980) and Cody Gakpo (2020).